How to get an Alabama Resale Certificate

 – Log on to My Alabama Taxes and click on “Verify a Sales Account”

 – Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
 For example, if the buyer’s business is a car dealership, but they want to purchase office supplies tax-free, the seller may want to investigate further.

-- While it’s not required, it’s a good idea to keep a file of the buyer’s sales tax license, sales tax exemption number, and copy showing the verification of their account.
+– While it’s not required, it’s a good idea to make a copy and file the sales account verification.